Speech-Language Pathology (M.A.)

 In addition to the information listed below, please see the Department of Speech Pathology and Audiology's admissions page for instructions and additional requirements for applying.
 Applicants to the Master of Arts with an emphasis in speech-language pathology must have:

 At least one course or transcript credit in each of the following areas: life sciences, physical sciences, social or behavioral sciences and statistics.

-At least six semester credit hours in behavioral or social sciences.
+At least three semester credit hours in behavioral or social sciences.